 There is no Division requirement for a Master’s thesis or Comprehensive Examination.
 Instead, students are required to complete a summative research experience.
 The culminating event of the summative research experience can include, but is not limited to, the following: 1) Poster presentation at the Division Research Day or at a state or national conference, or 2) Oral presentation at Division Seminar or at a state or national conference.

-Application deadline for the MS program Sports Science emphasis is November 1st For admission In the fall
+Applications deadlines for the MS program Sports Science emphasis are November 1st and june 1st

 The application process for the M.S.
 Program involves the following components